microsoft/fluentui-react-native/packages/components/Input/SPEC.md

 #### Error state

 The input also takes an error string, if set, it replaces the assistive text with the error's localized description and recolors the title, separator, and assistive text to indicate an invalid input.

+## Accessibility

+### Expected behavior

+- Should read out placeholder text when focused, allow the user to interact with the text input and read out any pre-filled text when focused.
+- Should allow user to type into the text input.
+- Should allow user to read the label, assistive text and accessory text.
+- Should allow the user to set custom accessibility label and interact with the accessory button.
+- Should be keyboard tabbable and focusable.

+See [`useButton` hook](./src/useButton.ts) for details on accessibility props